The 3 Logo Variations Your Small Business Needs

 Here’s where terminology gets tricky.
 You’ll hear designers use terms like submark, icon, favicon, or watermark and quite frankly, none of it matters.
 I refer to them as submarks but what you need is they are a highly condensed version of your logo.
 They should be simple, clean, and easily recognizable even in small spaces.
 If you have a long company name, it’s going to read like shit on your instagram profile picture.
 You need a submark/icon/favicon/watermark for limited spaces but you can call it whatever you’d like.

 Super clear…right?
 Designers like to make it confusing so let’s keep it simple.
-You need the logo you use most, a logo with an alternate layout, and a logo you can use in small spaces.
+You need the logo with all of your shit, a logo with an alternate layout, and a logo you can use in small spaces.
 And now I know your next question…how do I know when to use them?

 People are looking for really specific instructions, like “your primary logo needs to be the header on your website” or “always use your secondary logo on your business card” because people like to be told what to do.
 Having the way you’re “supposed” to do things should make it easier, but what if the logo you’re supposed to use looks like shit in the space you’re supposed to use it?
 Rules don’t really work in design so instead of telling you which logo to use based on the content you’re creating, I encourage people to focus on who you’re creating the content for.
 I shift the focus onto your target audience, because let’s be honest every decision should go back to them.
 My decision on which logo to use is based on the specific audience you’re engaging with and how familiar they are with your offerings.